-The Run Run Dialog is regularly used by a lot of users to launch applications or a specified location quickly.
+The Run Run Dialog is regularly used by a lot of users to launch applications with admin permission or a specified location quickly.
 We could also use the Run Dialog in this case.
 Here’s how:

 Quickly launch the Run Dialog by pressing the Win + R button at the same time or head over to the search box and open it via there.
 Next, in the Run Dialog type in devmgmt.msc, mmc, devmgmt.msc, or control hdwwiz.cpl and press Enter to run it.